Health and Happiness (H&H) International (OTCMKTS:BTSDF) Reaches New 1-Year Low at $3.50

-Health and Happiness (H&H) International Holdings Limited (OTCMKTS:BTSDF)’s stock price reached a new 52-week low during mid-day trading on Tuesday .
-The stock traded as low as $3.50 and last traded at $3.50, with a volume of 0 shares changing hands.
-The stock had previously closed at $3.50.
+Health and Happiness (H&H) International Holdings Limited (OTCMKTS:BTSDF) reached a new 52-week low on Monday .
+The stock traded as low as $3.50 and last traded at $3.50, with a volume of 1900 shares trading hands.
+The stock had previously closed at $3.55.

 Health and Happiness (H&H) International Holdings Limited, an investment holding company, manufactures and sells family nutrition and baby care products worldwide.
 The company's Infant Formulas segment produces infant formulas for children under seven years old and milk formulas for expectant and nursing mothers.